GDBNPIO/vending_machine/README.md

 # vending_machine
-A vending machine sells 3 kinds of drinks.

 I use MacBook(Apple Silicon) to do this work, with WaveTrace in Visual Studio Code extension.
 If you want to run the code, simply use: